 I am here to tell you that it IS worth it!!!

 As my regular readers know, I did not start my blog as a hobby.
 While I’ve made some wonderful friends and love the blogging community more than ever, my primary reason for starting a blog was to earn an income.
 (Do you want to do the same?
 Read my tutorial here on how to start a profitable blog.
 You’ll receive a discount by using my link!)
-Am I earning a full-time income yet?
-Not even close.
-However, I’ve only been at this for one year and I have made hundreds of dollars from my blog.
-I know this is going to be my full-time income one day, and I’m hoping sooner rather than later.
-But like anyone, I do sometimes lose my blogging mojo and want to encourage others to NOT GIVE UP!!!
+And, I am happy to report (2 1/2 years in!), that I finally was able to quit my full-time job to focus more on my blog!
+Woot!
+If I can do this, so you can!!
+Just give it time! 🙂

 Here are five ways you can keep up the momentum when you first start blogging.